HirenGajjar/E-commerce-MERN/README.md

 # E-commerce-MERN
-Here's an E-commerce site using MERN stack.
+Here's an E-commerce site using React js.